Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Introduction/Motivation

-However, they still cannot fully cure the already mentioned SIE.
-Perdew and Zunger~\cite{Perdew1981_5048} proposed a correction to DFT to encounter the SIE problem.
-A recent formulation of PZ-SIC utilizing so-called Fermi-L{\"o}wdin orbitals (FLO-SIC) showed novel properties such as a sparse description of bonds utilizing Fermi-orbital descriptors (FODs) besides the intrinsic properties of SIC~\cite{Schwalbe2019_2843,Trepte2021_224109}.
-FODs are variational parameters within FLO-SIC, and can be imagined as semi-classical electron positions.
-While PZ-SIC perfectly cancels the one-electron SIE, it has a long history of successes and failures~\cite{Perdew2015_1}.
-Typically, one is interested in the \emph{variational} total energy of the system.
-In SIC, the choice of orbitals is important; it was shown by Lethola et al.~\cite{Lehtola2016_3195} that SIC suffers from the local minima problem.
-Recently, Trepte et al.~\cite{Trepte2021_224109} showed that one can guide and classify local minima in SIC with the help of special sets of FODs that reflect chemical bonding theories of Lewis~\cite{Lewis1916_762} and Linnett~\cite{Linnett1960_859,Linnett1961_2643}.
-The latter one is known as Linnett's double-quartet (LDQ) theory.
-Trepte et al.~\cite{Trepte2021_224109} proposed to monitor the dipole moment in SIC calculations, as it is one of the most simple descriptor for the electronic density - the key property in any density functional approximation (DFA).
+Some remaining limitations of DFT can be attributed to the so-called self-interaction error (SIE), describing artificial interactions of electrons.
+The Perdew-Zunger self-interaction correction (PZ-SIC)~\cite{Perdew1981_5048} approximately removes the one-electron SIE.
+It has a long history of successes and failures~\cite{Perdew2015_1}.
+In PZ-SIC, the choice of orbitals is important.
+Lehtola et al.~\cite{Lehtola2016_3195} showed that PZ-SIC suffers from the local minima problem.
+A recent formulation of PZ-SIC utilizes so-called Fermi-L{\"o}wdin orbitals (FLO-SIC)~\cite{Pederson2014_121103,Pederson2015_153,Yang2017_052505,Schwalbe2019_2843,Schwalbe2020_084104}.
+FLO-SIC depends on Fermi-orbital descriptors (FODs)~\cite{Schwalbe2019_2843} to construct the localized orbitals used for PZ-SIC~\cite{Trepte2021_224109}.
+These FODs can be imagined as semi-classical electron positions which form an electronic geometry.
+Recently, Trepte et al.~\cite{Trepte2021_224109} showed that one can guide and classify local minima in PZ-SIC with the help of special sets of FODs that reflect chemical bonding theories of Lewis~\cite{Lewis1916_762} and Linnett~\cite{Linnett1960_859,Linnett1961_2643}.
+The latter is known as Linnett's double-quartet (LDQ) theory.
+While typically one is interested in the \emph{variational} total energy of the system, Trepte et al.~\cite{Trepte2021_224109} proposed to additionally monitor the dipole moment to classify PZ-SIC solutions.
+The dipole moment is one of the most simple descriptor for the electronic density - the key property in any DFA.